raZ3l/bnetlib/README.md

     /**
      * Requesting resources and how it works:
      *   - Validate method name against $resource array
-     *   - Lazy load resource config
+     *   - Load resource configuration via Service Locator
      *   - Combine and validate request parameters
      *     - Up to 2 parameters are allowed (array or object implementing ConsumeInterface)
      *     - Manipulate parameters